dhall-lang/dhall-lang/standard/semantics.md

 ... must replace both occurrences of `./integer.dhall` with the same expression if import resolution succeeds.

-A conforming impleentation can satisfy this obligation by caching imports, using the canonical path as the lookup key.
+A conforming implementation can satisfy this obligation by caching imports, using the canonical path as the lookup key.
 Then for a duplicate import the implementation can either: